martinsumner/riak_kv/docs/RiakTheoryGuide.md

 The files within the Ledger are loosely based on the same concept as [block-based Static Sorted Tables SST (SSTs)](https://github.com/facebook/rocksdb/wiki/A-Tutorial-of-RocksDB-SST-formats).
 Blocks are not governed by size (in bytes), but by number of keys which they contain (between 20 and 60 depending on the type of key); there is no alignment between blocks in the leveled SST files and blocks in the file system.
 The table is divided into slots, where a slot is a group of five contiguous blocks (with between 128 and 256 keys per slot).

 Data is serialised for persistence in Journal or Ledger files using a combination of the `zstd` compression algorithm and the Erlang standard `term_to_binary/1` function.
 Other compression algorithms are supported - `none`, `native` (zlib) and `lz4`.
 In general, only `zstd` should be used, but in some specific scenarios `none` may be valid configuration for the Journal.
-Grouping for serialisation is at an individual object level in the Journal, and by block in the Ledger - and so accessing an individual key in the ledger requires a whole block to be deserialised.
+Grouping for serialisation is at an individual object level in the Journal, and by block in the Ledger - accessing an individual key in the ledger requires a whole block to be deserialised.

 #### Data safety and security